Limb fracture and pinning of the broken bone

 Warning: this page contains pictures that may be distressing for some persons.

-Rabbits are preyed-on animals, which must be able to flee and run rapidly.
-Their limbs are therefore powerful, while their skeleton is light, and comprises only 7 to 8% of the body weight.
+Rabbits are prey animals that must be able to flee and run rapidly.
+Their limbs are therefore powerful, while their skeleton is light, comprising only 7 to 8% of the body weight.
 In comparison, the skeleton of a cat makes up about 12 to 13% of the body weight.
-Spine and limbs are thus more prone to fracture in rabbits, as compared to other animals.
+Rabbits are more susceptible to fractures in their spine and limbs compared to other animals.

 Akira Yamanouchi